17x/paint-board/README.md

 history record stack max length

+##### historyInterval `Number`

+a time to help determine whether the new history record's creation between two operations

 ##### clearColor `String`

 if you do wanna do  **real clear** , just set its value to **transparent**